Praise for Kelly’s writing:

 Kelly Creighton was born in Belfast and now lives in Newtownards, Co.
 Down.
 She teaches creative writing, facilitates arts projects for community groups and mentors new writers.

 She writes crime fiction and literary fiction, and is working on a detective series set in Belfast.
-Book 1 will be published in 2020.

 Publications to date: